nikandt/woodsat/README.md

 ## Setup

-There are two ways to connect to Woodsat depending on your preferred setup.
+There are two ways to contact Woodsat depending on your preferred setup.

 1) 433-438 MHz uplink (w/ LoRa)
 3) Orbitcon.io - on your web browser, if you want to test your equipment or if you do not have access to radio hardware